Hercules (Marvel Comics): 2010s

-In the aftermath of Civil War II, Hercules rejoins the Avengers, where they foil an ambush by Kang the Conqueror.
+In the aftermath of "Civil War II", Hercules rejoins the Avengers, where they foil an ambush by Kang the Conqueror.
 While the others are trapped in limbo as a result of time paradoxes created by Kang, Hercules (immune to Kang's current tactics of targeting the infant Avengers as nobody knows exactly where or when he was born) goes to Vietnam, where he fights two versions of Kang attacking a temple who were looking for an infant version of Kang.
 After Hercules finds the child, the Avengers return from limbo and start fighting until Vision sends Wasp back in time to return baby Kang to his era.
 After Wasp succeeds, the Avengers make a plan to defeat Kang for good.
 They assemble the original Avengers from the past and join forces to attack Kang's alternate versions at the same time.
 After defeating Kang, each of the Avengers return to their timelines.
 The Avengers are then recruited by a reformed Doctor Doom operating as Iron Man to defeat a coven of young witches.
 They later battle Avenger X, a member of the original New Avengers, who attempted to eliminate the team until Wasp shrinks her to sub-atomic levels.

-During the Secret Empire storyline, Hercules appears as a member of the Underground following Hydra's conquest of the United States.
+During the 2017 "Secret Empire" storyline, Hercules appears as a member of the Underground following Hydra's conquest of the United States.
 Hercules and Quicksilver lead a strike force to find the Cosmic Cube fragments so that they can use it to restore Captain America to normal.
-Upon convincing Sam Wilson to smuggle them out of the country, the team goes to locate a Cosmic Cube fragment which is in possession of Ultron.
+After convincing Sam Wilson to smuggle them out of the country, the team goes to locate a Cosmic Cube fragment which is in possession of Ultron.
 Upon arriving, they encounter Hydra's Avengers led by Steve Rogers and are captured by Ultron.
 They later manage to escape while Ultron gives the team his fragment.
 During a mission in Madripoor, Hercules is petrified by Gorgon, but later recovers.

 After their hideout is destroyed, the heroes witness Sam Wilson reassuming the mantle of Captain America.
 With the use of the Cosmic Cube fragment, they manage to help destroy the Planetary Defense Shield and the Darkforce dome over Manhattan and liberate all the imprisoned Inhumans.
 While attacking Hydra forces at the United States Capitol, the Underground are surprised by Steve Rogers, who was wearing a Cosmic Cube-powered armor.
 They later witness the final battle between the Hydra Steve Rogers and the real Steve Rogers and the restoration of America.
-In the aftermath of the event, Hercules and Vision go to a coffee shop where they discuss about immortality and its ups and downs.
-They're later signaled by Sam and Thor, who received a call about a supervillain attack, and spring into action.
-Hercules and the other Avengers joined forces with the Champions in order to prevent the High Evolutionary from merging Earth 1 and Earth 2.